Thursday, 26 August 2010

 My friend had the grilled rare tuna with tomato and mushroom risotto that included two huge chunks of perfectly cooked tuna.
 It was wonderfully seared, peppery outside and was beautifully red and rare inside.
 The risotto was an excellent earthy accompaniment.

 The small dessert menu was shortened when the waiter mentioned they were out of the blueberry cheesecake ($42), which I was hoping to try.
 Artfully presented, every dish we had was a delight.
-Don’ let the slick look, music and lighting of the place fool you into thinking its just a bar, when its so much more.
+Don’t let the slick look, music and lighting of the place fool you into thinking its just a bar, when its so much more.

 With a bottle of Penfolds 128 Shiraz ($328) and the obligatory 10 per cent service charge, the bill for two came to $911.